What is an ANA impact visit?

 Objective Work Plan (OWP)

-For this section, you should be prepared to discuss your OWP and any methods used to track your ability to meet your project objectives.
+For this section, you should be prepared to discuss your OWP, and your achievement in meeting project objectives.

 Community Involvement and Outreach

-ANA appreciates input from beneficiaries and community members about their involvement in the planning and implementation of the project.
+ANA appreciates input from beneficiaries and community members who participated in the project.